LizardByte/Sunshine/docs/guides.md

 At the bottom of this Xsetup script though, we can add some xrandr commands

-To shut a display off, we can use  `xrandr --output {DISPLAYNAME} --off`.
-To set a display as the primary and accept it's automatic (usually the maximum) resolution and refresh rate we can use:
-`xrandr --output {DISPLAYNAME} --auto --primary`.
+To shut a display off, we can use:  `xrandr --output {DISPLAYNAME} --off`.

+To set a display as the primary and accept it's automatic (usually the maximum, but not always especially on TVs where the default refresh rate may be lower) resolution and refresh rate we can use: `xrandr --output {DISPLAYNAME} --auto --primary`.

-To set a display to a specific resolution we can use:
-`xrandr --output {DISPLAYNAME} --mode {PIXELWIDTH}x{PIXELLENGTH}`.
+To set a display to a specific resolution we can use: `xrandr --output {DISPLAYNAME} --mode {PIXELWIDTH}x{PIXELLENGTH}`.

-And lastly, to mirror a display we can use:
-`xrandr --output {DISPLAYNAME} --same-as {ANOTHER-DISPLAY}`
+And lastly, to mirror a display we can use: `xrandr --output {DISPLAYNAME} --same-as {ANOTHER-DISPLAY}`

 So with my desire to mirror my TV and left displays, my Xsetup script now looks like this: